OrangeTux/orangetux.nl/content/post/obd_ii_elm327_and_python.md

 to obtain all kinds of information about the car.
 Think of error codes, the current speed, temperature of the engine oil, the engine RPM and so on.
 Each parameter has his own Paramater ID (PID).
 A big list of PID’s can be found on [Wikipedia][pid].
-Most car manufactores don’t implement all PID’s.
+Most car manufactures don’t implement all PID’s.
 In fact, my car has only 7 PIDs implemented.

 {{<figure src="/img/obd-ii-connector.jpg">}}

-Car manufacturers can choose out of 5 procotols to speak over the OBD-II interface.
-Most cars only implement only 1 procotols, as does my car.
+Car manufacturers can choose out of 5 protools to speak over the OBD-II interface.
+Most cars only implement only 1 protocols, as does my car.
 My cars talks CAN.

 It’s very easy to use the OBD-II interface to read the status of your car.
 For